ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

  * **Model Element Paths:** A collection of strings that determine the path to the controller model sub elements for identifying the model parts at runtime.
-The paths will default to the model element paths of the selected SDK Bridge.
+If the paths are left empty they will default to the model element paths of the selected SDK Bridge.
   * The available model sub elements are:
     * `Body Model Path`: The overall shape of the controller.
     * `Trigger Model Path`: The model that represents the trigger button.